The Einstein Relation on Metric Measure Spaces: Examples and Non-examples

 Note that $V_0\ssq V_1\ssq...\ssq V_n\ssq ...$ and that

 It also follows from the proof of Hutchinson's theorem that $d_H(V_n,\SG)\to 0$ as $n\to\infty$, so indeed, the graphs $G_n$ approximate $\SG$.

-In $G_n$, connect two vertices $x,y\in V_n$ by a straight edge $xy$ iff they belong to the same $n$-cell, cf. figure \ref{fig:gn}, in which case we will call them neighbours and write $x\sim_n y$.
+In $G_n$, connect two vertices $x,y\in V_n$ by a straight edge $xy$ if and only if they belong to the same $n$-cell, cf. Figure~\ref{fig:gn}, in which case we will call them neighbours and write $x\sim_n y$.
 By $E_n$ we mean the set of all edges in $G_n$.

-\subsection{Approximation by Dirichlet forms \footnote{The material in this section is an overview of the construction given in \cite[chapter I]{strichartz2006differential}}}
+\subsubsection{Approximation by Dirichlet forms \footnote{The material in this section is an overview of the construction given in \cite[chapter I]{strichartz2006differential}}}

 This analytic approach works by establishing so-called energy forms on graphs $G_n$ -- these are graph-theoretic discretisations of the Dirichlet form attached to the Laplace operator.
-For $n\in\IN$, define a bilinear form $\tilde\cE_n$ on $L^2(V_n)\cong \IR^{\# V_n}$ by
+For $n\in\IN$, define a bilinear form $\tilde\cE_n$ on $L^2(V_n)\cong \IR^{V_n}$ by